boonmeelab/timetravel/README.md

-# Photo Timeline
+# Back to the Future

-Search history
+Browse history of places, people or things.
+Photo search are powered by [Getty Images Connect API](http://api.gettyimages.com/).
+For more fun, attach your [Leap Motion](https://www.leapmotion.com/) and control it by hand.

-# Requirements
+## Requirements

 * Node.js

-# Installation
+## Installation

-1. Type,
+1. Prepare dependencies

         $ npm install
         $ sudo npm install -g supervisor